ishayad/SOC-Image_Processing_and_Object_Detection/README.md

 Week 2 :
 Learnt numpy and openCV:
-Basics of Numpy, operations on array, and string.
+Basics of Numpy, operations on array(Slicing, joining, splitting and resizing), and string using numpy.